JeronimoSantamaria/vscode-dynamic-keybindings/README.md

 The extension will focus on flexibility and user customization, offering an easy configuration process to match your unique workflow.
 In the future, additional features such as profile import/export, advanced configuration options, and community-driven enhancements will be integrated.

 Dynamic Keybindings is designed to transform your VS Code environment into a personalized productivity powerhouse.
 Stay tuned for updates and further improvements as this project evolves to meet the dynamic needs of modern development.

+---

+This project is developed with comprehensive documentation of the software development life cycle and an agile approach.
+While this documentation is private, it is available upon request for professional purposes.